How to setup Google Analytics on WooCommerce? (Step by Step)

 After reading this article, you’ll have a better understanding of how to use the Google Analytics plugin with your WooCommerce store.

-You’ll notice that by using the Google Analytics WordPress plugin – as opposed to installing a Google Analytics account manually – you’ll have access to a lot of automatic features that will make your life much easier.
+You’ll notice that by using the WooCommerce Google Analytics plugin – as opposed to installing Google Analytics manually – you’ll have access to a lot of automatic features that will make your life much easier.
 Features including price calculations, cart tracking, and more!

 We do realize that some of our readers are more visual learners, which is why we’ve created a tutorial video for your convenience!